Faculty Research Connections Profile

 Deborah Wall is a Senior Lecturer of Art Education at UNC Charlotte.
-She received her BFA with K-12 teaching licensure from UNC Charlotte, her Masters of Art Education degree from Winthrop University and is currently a doctoral candidate in Educational Leadership at UNC Charlotte.
-Prior to joining the faculty at UNC Charlotte in 2004, she taught high school, elementary and special needs art in both Charlotte-Mecklenburg and Union Counties in North Carolina.
+She received a BFA with K-12 teaching licensure from UNC Charlotte, a Masters of Art Education degree from Winthrop University and a Doctorate in Educational Leadership from UNC Charlotte.
+Prior to joining the faculty at UNC Charlotte, she taught 9-12 high school photography and visual arts, K-6 elementary art, and special needs art in both Charlotte-Mecklenburg and Union Counties in North Carolina.

 As an exhibiting practicing artist, she works with photography, painting, and fibers to investigate the symbolism and enchantment of memorabilia, the powerful illusion of objects, and its effects on the mind.